lmullen/americas-public-bible/website/content/essay/introduction/index.md

 The sources for this project are two large collections of newspaper texts from the nineteenth and early twentieth century.
 The first, [*Chronicling America: Historic American Newspapers*](https://chroniclingamerica.loc.gov), is a collection of newspapers funded by the National Endowment for the Humanities and hosted by the Library of Congress.[^25] The second, *19th Century U.S. Newspapers* (hereafter NCNP), is a commercially available collection from Gale.[^26] *Chronicling America* offers the text of about 15 million newspaper pages, while NCNP offers the text of 1.9 million pages divided into 19.6 million items, including articles, editorials, advertisements and other types of newspaper content.[^27]

 This project uses a set of methods from computational history to find and then analyze a set of biblical quotations in those sources.
 A computer program has scanned these texts in order to find quotations from several of the most commonly used versions of the English Bible: chiefly the King James Version, but also the Revised Version (1885) and American Standard Version (1901) used by Protestants, the Douay-Rheims version used by Catholics, and the Jewish Publication Society (1917) version.
 The program measures certain things about those matching phrases: how many of them are there?
 Are they phrases which are distinct to the Bible (such as, "through a glass darkly") or are they common phrases in English?
 Is an entire verse present on a page, or only certain phrases?
 A machine-learning model then sorts through all the potential matches to find the ones that are likely to be genuine.
-The program has turned up millions of quotations, which are presented and analyzed in this digital monograph.[^28]
+The program has turned up millions of quotations, which are presented and analyzed in this digital monograph.

 While the computational techniques that identify the quotations obviously constitute a method, the approach to reading the quotations is no less a methodology.
 Too much of digital historical research describes quantitative or technical approaches but neglects to surface the methodologies of more conventional historical research.[^29] The computational methods surface a set of quotations which no reader could identify without their aid.
 This process is akin to the far more common historical approach of keyword searching---a method which is obviously computational and quantitative but which historians have not regarded as such.[^30] But the search process for this project is more disciplined, in the sense that computational methods turn up quotations not one by one but in the context of the newspapers and of the trends in quotations.
 Yet it is also serendipitous, in that the algorithm turns up many surprising quotations, which a researcher would likely have never thought of their own.
 To use Lauren Klein's memorable phrase, the computational methods are a form of "stirring the archive."[^31] This disciplined serendipity nevertheless requires careful reading of the context of the quotations like a more traditional cultural or religious historian would do.[^32] It is on such readings that most of the content of this site rests.